-Initiative ID Sustainability initiative (description) objectivecategoryconstraintsmoney(which of the Department's(Mandatory, Principal- nominated,Assessment to be quantified as much as possibleHow the initiative offers value- for-money for the specifiedDescribe ho next steps Describe how next steps should be prioritised relative to other initiatives, especially those relating to the Describe how next steps should be prioritised relative to other initiatives, relating to the relating to the Responsibilities Describe responsibilities for next steps and ensuring follow up for implementation of viable initiatives Environmental Economic Social Technical Cost viable, provide justification, in accordance with part 9 of this manual. risks/constraints, seek approval (if required), ensure initiative is reflected in drawings etc)
+Initiative ID Sustainability initiative (description) Sustainability objective (which of the Department's sustainability objectives does the initiative Initiative category (Mandatory, Principal-nominated, Contractornominated) Assess much a aints sment to as possi to part 9 o be qua ible ntified a tified as tified as tanual for a Value-formoney How the initiative offers value-for-money for the specified objective Priority rating Describe how next steps should be prioritised relative to other initiatives, especially those relating to the Current status Viable/ not viable/ under evaluation If an initiative is deemed not Next steps (e.g., describe any actions required to obtain information on benefits/ Responsibilities Describe responsibilities for next steps and ensuring follow up for implementation of viable initiatives relate to?)
+Environmental Economic Social Technical Cost same objective(s) viable, provide justification, in accordance with part 9 of this manual. risks/constraints, seek approval (if required), ensure initiative is reflected in drawings etc)